ahartwel/workout_logger/README.md

 ##Pods

 We use various Cocoapods to get up and running quickly:
+**SWRMHelpers** is located in the branch 'cocoapod' of this repo.
+It contains a helper for running things in the background/main thread, a UIColor extension, and a Data Binding Utility.

 **Spine** is a JSONAPI library that allows us to easily define our Model and perform GET/POST/PATCH/DELETE calls to our API by serializing and deserializing our Data objects.